EN4D2Lab/FreezingOfGaitPrediction/README.md

 ```

 ### Expected Output
-The script will load the patient data, preprocess it using `scalar_for_area.pkl`, and pass it to the trained `svm_model_for_area.pkl`.
+The script will load the patient data, preprocess it using `scale_data.pkl`, and pass it to the trained `predict_output.pkl`.
 It will then output:

 For each row in `area.xlsx`, the script will predict:
 - **"Row X: The provided data shows that the patient has No Freezing of Gaits"** (if prediction is 1)